Zuehlke/machines-code-people/articles/time-management.md

 ## Pomodoro Technique

 The Pomodoro Technique is, as you can guess, my favourite.
-It takes a "pomodoro" (italian for tomato) as unit of work.
+It takes a "pomodoro" as unit of work.
+Pomodoro is Italian for tomato and the techniques name is inspired by these tomato-shaped kitchen timers.

 The technique consists - among other things - of five steps:
 1. Plan your work: What will you do today?
 What is your focus during the next pomodoro?
 2. Start the pomodoro, for example by setting a kitchen timer to 25 minutes.
 3. Work on a single task you planned until the pomodoro (25 minutes) is over.